Siberian stonechat

 The Siberian stonechat or Asian stonechat (Saxicola maurus) is a recently validated species of the Old World flycatcher family (Muscicapidae).
 Like the other thrush-like flycatchers, it was often placed in the Turdidae in the past.
 It breeds in the East Palearctic including in easternmost Europe and winters in the Old World tropics.

+Taxonomy

+The Siberian stonechat was formally described in 1773 as Muscicapa maura by the German naturalist Peter Simon Pallas based on a specimen collected at Karassum near the Ishim River in western Siberia.
+The specific epithet is from Latin maura meaning "African" or "Moorish" (i.e. "black" or "dark").
+The Siberian stonechat is now placed in the genus Saxicola that was introduced in 1802 by the German naturalist Johann Matthäus Bechstein.
+The genus name combines the Latin saxum, saxi meaning "stone" with -cola meaning "dweller" from colere meaning "to inhabit".